 Running Red Lights: Traffic always seems to be problematic in Miami.
 Unfortunately, some drivers try to cut corners and make up for lost time by driving more aggressively.
 Running red lights, or trying to beat yellow lights, are frequent causes of intersection accidents in Miami.
 In fact, a study of red light camera footage found that Miami-Dade County has one of the highest rates of red light violations in the country.

-If you have recently been involved in an accident on one of Miami’s most dangerous roads, do not hesitate to contact Lavent Law for immediate assistance.
-Our experienced Miami car accident attorneys can help you recover the money you need and deserve after your accident.
+If you have recently been involved in an accident on one of Miami’s most dangerous roads, do not hesitate to contact Lavent Law Personal Injury Lawyer for immediate assistance.
+Our experienced Miami personal injury attorneys can help you recover the money you need and deserve after your accident.

 It is important to understand that you only have a short window of time in which you can file a claim for damages.
 If you don’t file within 4 years of your accident you may not be able to recover anything, at all.
 Call us today to schedule your free consultation.
 We will review your case, explain your legal options, and answer any questions you may have for us.